eanderson-ei/gtm-apps/tutorials/tableau-tutorial.md

 * Click the New Dashboard tab at the bottom of the window to create a new dashboard
 * Drag the Activity_Map sheet onto the canvas.
 The map should display and the filters should be attached to the map area.
 Ideally, the filters would be added within a Vertical tiled container.
 If not, you may need to drag a new Vertical object next to the map and redistribute the filter elements.
 * The Item hierarchy (click the Layout tab of the left sidebar) should look like this (excluding the Show/Hide element for now).
 This will become important when creating the Collapsible Filter Bar.
+The Activity_Map and Vertical Container storing all filters must be in the same Horizontal (not Tiled) container for the map to auto-expand when the Filter Bar is collapsed.

 ![tile-layout-show-hide](https://storage.googleapis.com/ei-dev-assets/assets/tile-layout-show-hide.png)